This past weekend was full of playtime.

 I want this one!!!!!!!!!

 And here's Nina, the 19-year-old that got me moving.
-Since I'm about dat advocacy, this link has my last post about familiar words and phrases that sexual violence survivors say.
+Since I'm about that advocacy, this link has my last post about familiar words and phrases that sexual violence survivors say.
 Talk to me here, and read more about bklynprose here!